What is Corrective Jaw Surgery or Orthognathic Surgery?Dr Sanchaita Kohli

-Most importantly, we have experienced and expert cosmetic and maxillofacial surgeons with a thorough understanding of facial aesthetics and functions as well as the diverse facial deformities.
+Most importantly, we have experienced and expert oral and maxillofacial surgeons with a thorough understanding of facial aesthetics and functions as well as the diverse facial deformities.

 You should be aware of the proper recovery protocol and follow all your doctor’s instructions.

 - Depending on the extent of surgery, corrective jaw surgery may require a period of hospitalization up to 1-2 days.

 - Bone surgery always causes some facial swelling, which is completely normal and may be observed for up to four weeks after the completion of the procedure.
 In case the swelling persists, please contact your surgeon to understand its cause and get the right course of treatment.